richardzcode/Journal-AWS-Amplify-Tutorial/step-02/README.md

 Explain a little bit.

-1. `handleInputChange` is from `AuthPiece`, it takes saves input value to `this.inputs` with its name.
+1. `handleInputChange` is from `AuthPiece`, it saves input value to `this.inputs` with its name.
-2. On button click, `signIn` got called, the method takes input values from `this.inputs` then call `Auth.signIn`
+2. On button click, `signIn` got called, it reads input values from `this.inputs` then call `Auth.signIn`
 3. Logger is an organized way of logging.
 Type `LOG_LEVEL = 'DEBUG'` in console log to see debug logs.

 Now run app, login.
 From Greetings on top-right corner we can see LoginForm works.
 But why is it still show up after sign in success.